isaacward1/azure-tpot/README.md

 ## Azure VM Deployment

 Create a resource > select `Ubuntu Server 24.04 LTS` or `Debian 12 "Bookworm"`
-- note: Ubuntu was less probelmatic, Debian is slimmer and was slightly more responsive
+- <b>note:</b> Ubuntu was less probelmatic, Debian is slimmer and was slightly more responsive

 ![create-vm1](images/create-vm1.png)